 Engaged people are emotionally committed to their organization.
 These people stay at their organizations longer and are more productive and effective.
 Successful organizations have more engaged employees.

-This is in the top 46% compared with the overall average.
+This is in the bottom 47% compared with the overall average.

 Engagement is defined through these five industry-standard questions from Culture Amp’s engagement survey template.